 The stories poured in: factories being designed that return more energy to the grid than they use; micro-enterprise models eradicating poverty through profitability; venture capitalists pouring billions into renewable energy; LEED-certified buildings being designed everywhere; new market mechanisms for advancing the public good; new nano-solar startups being likened to the next Google, and the list goes on showcasing the greening of supply chains as well as sustainability initiatives across whole industries and societies.
 What we noticed was that the “firms of endearment” — companies such as Toyota, GE, Whole Foods, Green Mountain Coffee Roasters, Unilever, Fairmount Minerals — were not only winning the hearts of their stakeholders vis-à-vis their sustainability innovations, but they were improving every aspect of their business.
 Top-rated stars in virtually every industry are today embracing sustainability as if it were the biggest business opportunity of the 21st century.
 How else, we asked ourselves, can we explain why GE is investing $2.5 billion per year in “eco-imagination” or why Toyota is designing a car that purifies the air as it operates, or why Wal-Mart’s strategy office has now been re-named as the office for “strategy and sustainability”.

 In the span of few short years (2002–2009) the tiny initiative — Business as an Agent of World Benefit or “B.A.W.B” — grew to become one of the most productive interdisciplinary projects in the history of the Weatherhead School.
 In scholarly terms, one can celebrate the initiative’s book publications, dissertations, and articles, including two Stanford University Press books — Positive Design and Appreciative Construction: From Sustainable Development to Sustainable Value (Thachenkery, Cooperrider and Avital, 2010), Sustainable Value: How the World’s Leading Companies are Doing Well by Doing Good (Laszlo, 2008), and Handbook of Transformative Cooperation (Piderit, Fry and Cooperrider, 2007).
-In terms of educational impact, B.A.W.B created the “MBA Institute for Sustainable Value” — something singled out by Forbes as one of the most innovative courses in the MBA world — along with the new Masters in Positive Organization Development (MPOD), and a series of executive education programs helping companies ask the important questions: “How can we use the lens of sustainable value creation to spark innovation in new products and operations, open new markets, ignite customer passion and loyalty, energize an entire workforce, accelerate learning, build greener supply chains, reduce risks?
+In terms of educational impact, B.A.W.B created the “MBA Institute for Sustainable Value” — something singled out by Forbes as one of the most innovative courses in the MBA world — along with the new Masters in Positive Organization Development & Change (MPOD), and a series of executive education programs helping companies ask the important questions: “How can we use the lens of sustainable value creation to spark innovation in new products and operations, open new markets, ignite customer passion and loyalty, energize an entire workforce, accelerate learning, build greener supply chains, reduce risks?
 How can we radically advance energy productivity, cut costs, strengthen brand loyalty, and generate higher market cap?”
 Dozens of companies from our region — leaders such as Alcoa, Parker Hannifin, Sherwin Williams, Forest City Enterprises, Dealer Tire, Go Jo, the Federal Reserve, Cleveland Clinic, Eaton Corporation and Chuck Fowler’s Fairmount Minerals — served as early thought-partners and collaborators.
 We also were called upon by Mayor Jackson to design and help lead the summits for Sustainable Cleveland 2019: Creating an Economic Engine to Create a Green City on a Blue Lake.